Skip to Main Content

 Printing Allowance

-Students will be allocated a $15.00 printing allowance per semester, with printing charged at 3 cents per page for black and white and 15 cents per page for colour.
-If students exceed this allowance, they will be charged for additional printing.
+Students will be allocated a $15.00 printing allowance per semester, with printing charged at 5 cents per page for black and white and 30 cents per page for colour.
+If students exceed this allowance, they can purchase additional printing allowance at the College canteen.
+To support our environmental sustainability goals, students are encouraged to print only when necessary and to consider digital alternatives wherever possible.

-Amendments to the nominated fee payer as well as any fee-paying arrangements, including splitting fees, can only be made with the written agreement of all affected parties.
+Amendments to the nominated fee payer as well as any fee-paying arrangements, including splitting fees, can only be made with the written agreement of Loreto College.

 School fees will be charged as an annual figure with statements being provided monthly.